 Embarking on a path towards secure microservices

 The move to microservice architecture is redefining how developer and DevOps teams operate.
 Stepping in for what has commonly been a monolithic approach to building systems and applications, microservices allow teams to be more agile, cost-effective, and better enabled to scale their systems.
-And as this approach to architecture becomes more prevalent within your organization, it’s crucial that you enable your team with the right tools and resources to secure these disparate features.
+And as this approach to architecture becomes more prevalent within your organisation, it’s crucial that you enable your team with the right tools and resources to secure these disparate features.

-At Okta, we’ve developed a suite of identity and access management products that can be easily integrated into your applications, minimizing the need for your team to develop internal security solutions and allowing them to focus on building highly-scalable applications for your business.
+At Okta, we’ve developed a suite of identity and access management products that can be easily integrated into your applications, minimising the need for your team to develop internal security solutions and allowing them to focus on building highly-scalable applications for your business.

 To learn more about how Okta can support you with your microservice security, get in touch.